-Bhutan is also known to the outside world as the “Land of the thunder Dragon” or the “last Shangri-La”.
-Bhutan was under isolation until the 1960s.
-Gradually the country opened up its door to the outside world after the start of the tourism in 1974.
+Bhutan is also known to the world as the “Land of the Thunder Dragon” or the “last Shangri-La”.
+Bhutan was in isolation until the 1960s.
+Gradually the country introduced to outside world after the start of the tourism in 1974.

 Archaeological studies indicate that Bhutan was inhabited as early as 2000 BC, however, there is no factual data to prove any prehistoric evidence.
 Before the advent of Buddhism in Bhutan, people used to follow the Bon religion.
 Bon religion includes worshipping of the natural elements and offering of animals to the local deities.
 Only after the arrival of Guru Rinpoche (the Precious Master) in the 8th century, the Seed of Buddhism was sown.
-People came out of the darkness to understand the true meaning of life and death and to embrace the teachings of Buddha.
-Guru Rinpoche introduced Buddhism in Bhutan and It was flourished by a king named “Sindu Raja”.
+People lifted out of darkness to find the truth of death and life by embracing the wisdom taught by Buddha.
+Guru Rinpoche introduced Buddhism in Bhutan and it was flourished by a king named “Sindu Raja”.
 Guru Rinpoche treated the king out of a grave illness and once he was recovered he embraced Buddhism and became a devout follower.
-Under his patronage, a large number of Buddhist monasteries were built and Buddhism flourished in Bhutan like never before.
+Under his patronage, many Buddhist monasteries were built and Buddhism flourished in Bhutan like never before.

 The type of forest found in Bhutan are Upland Hardwood Forest ,Lowland Hardwood Forest, and Tropical Lowland which are a collection...Read More